vhelfrih/catcafe/README.md

-A simple HTML, SCSS landing page.
+A simple HTML, SCSS landing page created by following the mobile-first rule of webdesign.